shitcodebykaushik/linux_tut/k8/Theory.md

   - `k9s` It is a tolkit and resource for the cluster .

 # PODS
+- Pods are the best friend of the container .
+- We dont run the single pod in the production .
+- Pods are epermerical .
+- Pods are disposable .
+- Pods are not confirmed things .
 - After container there is one more abstraction and that is POD .
 - PODS are the smalles deployable units of the computing that you can create and manage in k8.
+- The main purpose of the pod is to run image.
 - Cluster+NODE+POD+Container + Image .
 This is the sequence .
 - It is the epheneriphical .
 It is the best friend of the node .
 - We dont add single POD .
 - Every time there is change of the IP whenever it is die .
 - PODS are made with the YAML file .
-  - apiversions are firstimposrtant things .
+  - `apiversions` are firstimposrtant things .
+It signifies the group of the api .
-  - kind it describe which type of the resource it is eg pod,ingress etc .
+  - `kind` it describe which type of the resource it is eg pod,ingress etc .
-  - metadata lets you know about more  regarding the pods .
+  - `metadata` lets you know about more  regarding the pods .
+  - `spec` section are the most important things.
+Under spec we have container .
-  -
+     - Containers:
+        name:
+        images:
+        ports:
+- Methods to create the pods .
+     - `kubectl api-resources`   It will list the all the resource types that are available .
+     -  `k run raju --image nginx -- sleep 1d` This will create the pods and it will sleep for one day .
+     - `get pods` This will list the pods ,
+     - `describe po/raju ` This will give the breif details of the pods .
+     - `k get pods -owide ` This will list all the pods in the current namespace .